sebhildebrandt/systeminformation/README.md

 little library.
 This library is still work in progress.
 Version 3 comes with further improvements.
 First it requires now node.js version 4.0 and above.
 Another big change is, that all functions now return promises.
 You can use them like before with callbacks OR with promises (see example in this documentation).
 I am sure, there is for sure room for improvement.
-I was only able to test it on several Debian, Raspbian, Ubuntu distributions as well as OS X (Mavericks, Yosemite, El Captain).
+I was only able to test it on several Debian, Raspbian, Ubuntu distributions as well as OS X (Mavericks, Yosemite, El Captain) and some Windows machines.
-Since version 2 nearly all functionality is available on OS X/Darwin platforms.
+Since version 2 nearly all functionality is available for OS X/Darwin platforms.
+In Version 3 I started to add (limited!) windows support.
-Be careful, this library has only very limited Windows support!

 If you have comments, suggestions & reports, please feel free to contact me!

-I also created a little command line tool called [mmon][mmon-github-url]  (micro-monitor), also available via [github][mmon-github-url] and [npm][mmon-npm-url]
+I also created a nice little command line tool called [mmon][mmon-github-url]  (micro-monitor) for Linux and OSX, also available via [github][mmon-github-url] and [npm][mmon-npm-url]

 ## Reference